Why An Accurate Birth Time Is Important

 At best computer-generated horoscope reports (so-called personalized readings) are of little if any value because of their "canned" and "one-size-fits-all" mechanical nature.
 To add insult to injury, most (perhaps all) of these online "horoscope" merchants -- in an attempt to sell more products -- encourage you to use noon (or perhaps 6 AM) for your birth time if you don't know.
 Please don't waste your money to buy such misinformation.

-If you read, understand and consider the factual information above, you won't even think of purchasing such a totally inaccurate and absolutely worthless "horoscope."
+If you read, understand and consider the factual information above, you won't even think of purchasing such a totally inaccurate and all but worthless "horoscope."
 You'd be much better off -- financially and save being misled, influenced and frustrated by wrong information -- just forgetting about having your horoscope done at all.
 [For example, see what a difference 4 hours and 34 minutes can make in a natal chart.
 CLICK HERE TO COMPARE. .
 Do you still want to buy a "noon" horoscope?]

 There is a process called birth-time rectification ('to make right' or to find the actual hour and minute of birth) which could be used if all other suggestions listed above have left serious doubt about your time of birth.